 What if I have travel plans?

-You can find the FCO travel advice HERE
+You can find the FCO travel advice for your destination HERE

 What do I do if I am stuck abroad?

-My office team and I have been working hard to help Forest of Dean constituents who are currently stuck overseas and are trying to return to the UK.
+My office team and I will work hard to help Forest of Dean constituents who are stuck overseas and are trying to return to the UK.